Kiffhost/exalted-scripture-understanding/Charms/Lunar/Appearance/Influence/Outburst-Provoking Posture.md

   - "[[Feral Smile Tactic]]"
 ---
 *Strutting haughtily past her rivals, the Lunar drives them to frothing incoherence or stuttering rage.*
-A successful [[Social Influence|influence]] roll also [[instill]]s a [[Intimacy|Tie]] of her choice of irritation, anger, or disgust toward the Lunar (or her current shape) in targets of her choice.
+A successful [[Social Influence|influence]] roll also [[Instill]]s a [[Intimacy|Tie]] of her choice of irritation, anger, or disgust toward the Lunar (or her current shape) in targets of her choice.
 Affected characters suffer a −2 penalty to social and mental rolls for the scene.